 We are a 501-c-3 nonprofit Christian high school serving the Denver metro area.
 We accept students who have struggled, dropped out of, or been expelled from other schools and need a more personalized approach to their education.
 The school is completely privately funded and recently went through its five-year review with AdvancEd, which accredits all the private high schools in the metro area.
 Both campuses scored above the average of the 32,000 institutions accredited by AE worldwide.

 We operate three campuses: The East Campus in Aurora and the West Campus in Lakewood, serving both sides of the Denver metro area.
-Hope Academy, opened in June 2015, serves area girls who have been recovered from sex trafficking.
+Hope Academy, opened in June 2015, serves area girls 12-17 that have

 The curriculum is based on state standards and includes courses in Math, Science, English, History, Computers, and electives.
 The student to teacher ratio averages 10:1.
 Student services include life counseling, tutoring, mentoring, athletic opportunities, individualized career counseling and testing, faculty advocacy, and health care referrals.